 If you’ve heard of the fight or flight response to stress that’s caused by other hormones — adrenaline mainly, then think of oxytocin as producing the opposite effect — tend and befriend.

 How Does Oxytocin Affect Bonding?

 Mammals depend on bonding and attachment to ensure that offspring are well cared for and able to survive.2 Oxytocin helps develop bonds in women and men, mothers, and fathers.

 The influence oxytocin has is far-reaching.
 And research is still coming in on exactly how it works and in which ways.

 How Oxytocin Affects the Mother-Infant Bond

 As mentioned, breastfeeding stimulates oxytocin and creates the “let-down reflex.”
 After a while, your body can become used to this connection, and your breasts can fill with milk when you hear your baby cry for feeding or think about nursing.

 Research published in Psychological Science shows that the amount of oxytocin a pregnant mother has in her body during each trimester affects how she will bond and care for her baby after birth.
-From the first trimester, women with the highest levels of oxytocin were shown to bond better with their babies after birth.
+From the first trimester, women with the highest oxytocin levels were shown to bond better with their babies after birth.
 This effect carried on throughout the whole pregnancy.
 This indicates that the women with the highest oxytocin levels through all three trimesters reportedly demonstrated more special bonding behaviors, such as singing and during bathing and feeding times.